-Our goal at the Department of English Language and Literature is to help our students gain understanding of others and the world around them by using English.
-By improving our students’ abilities to communicate in English, we help them understand linguistics, literature, and culture, giving them the international perspectives needed to succeed.
+Our goal at the Department of English Language & Literature is to help our students gain understanding of others and the world around them by using English.
+Fostering our students’ abilities to communicate in English, we help them understand linguistics, literature, and culture, giving them the international perspectives needed to succeed.
 Our literature courses cover not only important authors, works, and critical theories, but also look into cultures, histories, and social thought.
 Our English linguistics courses theoretically and systematically analyze the structures and meanings of English.
-Higher level students can choose classes to delve deeper into their area of study.
+Higher-level students can choose classes to delve deeper into their area of study.
 Courses are also available on teaching Japanese.
-We offer degrees in the following six fields: English Linguistics, British Literature, American Literature, English Education, Japanese Education, and Humanities.
+Students can write graduation theses in the following fields: English Linguistics, British Literature, American Literature, English Education, Japanese Education, and Humanities.

 In the field of English Linguistics, students learn about the vocabulary, phonetics, grammar, semantics, conversation, information structures, etc., of English based on a linguistic foundation, in order to create a deeper understanding of modern English.
 Students also compare and contrast English and Japanese to discover the relationships between human cognition and language.

 In the field of English Literature, students learn about the thoughts, society, history, and culture of England to better understand the works of Shakespeare, Jane Austen, Charles Dickens, and Nobel Prize-winning poet Seamus Heaney — a rich culture of literature spanning over 1000 years.

 In the field of American Literature, students examine novels, plays, and poems to learn not just about the works themselves, but also about the relationships between the works and the thought, history, culture, and society of the time.
 Students will also utilize analyses of specific works to further their understanding of the work in question and literature in general.